henryuks129/HNGTASK-3/README.md

 - Git bash
 - Copy code
-- git clone (https://github.com/henryuks129/HNGTASK-3.git) into a new folder that you have created using (mkdir "directory-name") in your git bash
+- git clone [https://github.com/henryuks129/HNGTASK-3.git] into a new folder that you have created using (mkdir "directory-name") in your git bash

-Change to the project directory:
+- Change to the project directory:

+- bash
+- Copy code
+- cd name-of-directory
+- Install dependencies:

+- bash
+- Copy code
+- npm install

+## Start the development server

 bash
 Copy code
-cd drag-and-drop-image-gallery
-Install dependencies:

-bash
-Copy code
-npm install
-Start the development server:

-bash
-Copy code
 npm run dev
-Open your web browser and navigate to http://localhost:3000 to access the application.
+Open your web browser and navigate to (your localhost) to access the application.

-Usage
+## Usage

-Log in using the following credentials:
+## Log in using the following credentials

-Username: user@example.com
+- Username: [user@example.com]
-Password: 1Password
+- Password: 1Password
-Explore the image gallery, drag and drop images, use the search functionality to filter images by tags, and enjoy the responsive design.

-Acknowledgments
-This project is based on a coding challenge and is intended for educational purposes.
-Special thanks to the creators and contributors of Vite, React, React DnD, and the chosen authentication solution.
+## Deployment

+- This application was deployed in vercel